 BA, Theater.
 I transferred to a professional school after two years, so did not complete the BA at Mount Holyoke., Mount Holyoke College

-My teaching focus is in three broad categories: (1) human adaptation, (2) evolutionary theory and the evolution of human social behavior, and (3) nutritional anthropology.
+My current teaching focus is in three broad categories: (1) human adaptation and evolution (2) human nutrition and health (3) African pastoralism.
 In most of my courses, I use primary sources, in the belief that students are more likely to learn to think critically when the critical thinking has not been done for them - my major complaint with many college-level text books.
 My teaching style is highly interactive, and I employ humor as a fundamental pedagogical tool.
 My years as an actress and my theatrical training are profoundly useful for the effectiveness of this approach.

 My emphasis is on concepts, and my overarching objective in all of my courses, whether undergraduate or graduate, is that students acquire a working understanding of important concepts in evolution, anthropology and human biology, which they can actively apply not only in academics but also in the real world.
 A second objective - and another reason I use primary sources - is to improve students' reading comprehension and writing ability.
 I require major writing & research projects in every course, and revision is a central feature of these projects.
 If our students are to improve their writing skills, they must have feedback.
 A poor grade on the first and last draft of a term paper teaches them nothing except to hate writing.

 I am currently in the process of developing an intensive program in nutritional anthropology at KU.